ExpediaGroup/waggle-dance/HowToKerberize.md

 ```

-Besides Waggle Dance needs a keytab file to communicate with the Metastore so following properties should be present:
+Waggle Dance also needs a keytab file to communicate with the Metastore so the following properties should be present:
 ```
 <property>
   <name>hive.metastore.sasl.enabled</name>